PLEXATIC/DIGCREA/README.md

 ## Attempts
 Unfortunately, there was no time yet to start attempting to create such a video.
 However, at the very latest when the PC arrives, attempts will definitely be made.

+# Project
+## Process
+We started out by trying out the following technologies:
+1. StyleGAN 3
+2. Stable Diffusion
+3. StyleGAN 2
+4. Maua StyleGAN
+5. BigGAN

+## Final Product
+Our Final Product is a mixture between BigGAN and Stable Diffusion.
+First, we take the music Input and create a Video with BigGAN.
+We take the frames of the video from BigGAN as Inputs for a Stable Diffusion Img2Img Model and create a new Video with BigGAN.

+## Code Structure
+1. Cut audio in small pieces
+2. Use audio fft to get spectograms for the piece generated in step 1.
+3. Summarize the frequency from spectogram
+4. Get weighted sum of random vectors per spectogram strength (each vector has noise_dim as dimensionality)
+5. Use noise to create an image / prompt class for interpolation
+6. Use diffusion to create final image
+7. Add the images together and add the music to them, for the output video

+## Parameters

+## Outputs / Examples
+- Check [Plexatics YouTube Channel](https://www.youtube.com/@plexatic5558/videos) for Video Examples